 13. Do you think that Fellows spend sufficient time in working sessions with your group during the course of an ICANN meeting?
 If not, what would changes would your group propose?

 We are not aware of any Fellows actively attending in GNSO Council meetings.
+However, as previously stated, participation must be both informed and meaningful to bring added value to the discussion and get involved in policy processes.
+One issue is the newcomer session that clashes with the GNSO working session on Sunday..

 14. Do you feel that you have enough time to engage with Fellows at an ICANN meeting?